ONSdigital/respondent-home-ui/README.md

   `./run.sh` from within the `mock` directory.
 This is a shell script that starts the mock web service in the background.
 Use Ctrl + C to terminate it.
 The output from the background process is written to `mock/nohup.out`.
 This file can be deleted if not required.

 Start the user interface normally as described above.
-Use `hhrc zv2b` as a test IAC that is no longer valid because the questionnaire has already been submitted.
-Use `lx6k 5z6m` as a valid test IAC.
+Use `q8ms h8vd nj6d` as a test IAC that is no longer valid because the questionnaire has already been submitted.
+Use `yxf4 f87d hj73` as a valid test IAC.